Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice: Simulations

-We sum up the results in two tables.
-In Table \ref{table_simuation_ind}, for each individual parameter, we compute the posterior $95\%$ credible interval (CI) and we evaluate the percentage of parameters correctly estimated (for which the true value used for simulation falls in the posterior CI), across individuals.
-On the other hand, Table \ref{table_simuation_glob} sums up the results obtained for the global parameters, in particular, it reports the true values, the posterior mean, and the $95\%$ CIs.
-From Table \ref{table_simuation_ind}, we see good performances on individual parameters estimation, as expected the performance on change points $\tau_i$ is a little less good compared with other individual parameters due to challenging identifiability.
-From Table \ref{table_simuation_glob} one can see that 24 out of 26 global parameters are well estimated as the true value is contained in the $95\%$ posterior quantiles.
+In Table \ref{table_simuation_ind}, for each individual parameter, we show the posterior \(95\%\) credible interval (CI) and evaluate the percentage of parameters correctly estimated (for which the true values used for simulation are inside the \(95\%\) CI).
+From Table \ref{table_simuation_ind}, we see that the percentages calculated for more than 80 patients are close to \(95\%\), with the median \(\hat{R}\) being very close to the optimal value of 1 \cite{WAIC}.

+In terms of global parameters, see Table \ref{table_simuation_glob}, all CIs of the global parameters contain the true values used to simulate the data, with good $\hat{R}$ values but the CIs of the logistic parameters tend to be large, particularly for $\alpha_{\beta}[1]$.
+It should be noted that the true value of $\beta_2$ coincides with the CI lower limit.